ImperialCollegeLondon/oblique-plane-microscopy/dOPM-HCA/README.md

 ### **Why it’s essential:**

-dOPM has a shallow depth of field — a good Z-map ensures the high-mag OPM stack starts at the right place.
+dOPM has a <300um working distance — a good Z-map ensures the high-mag OPM does not touch bottom of sample.

 ---